How To Rebuild Avatar With Arnold For Maya

 In 2009, a sci-fi film Avatar swept the world.
 This film won a lot of honors, but as a CG enthusiast, the greater fun is still exploring the production process of this film.

 In Avatar, many characters and scenes are made using Maya.
-Today we will introduce the Avatar as a case by Arnold and Maya to introduce the software.
+As the leading cloud rendering services provider and render farm, Fox Renderfarm will introduce the Avatar as a case by Arnold and Maya to introduce the software.

 Material collection is an important step, and the more time you spend collecting material, the less late errors will be.
 When making the Avatar model, I used the web to collect a lot of real material and video reference.
 You can add some of your own understanding during the production process.
 You can also try different brush strokes when post-production in ZBrush, and finally unify the whole character.
 Here are some of the materials I collected.